WhatsTheDeetz/kip/KIP0/KIP-0.md

 ### Proposal

-Adopt the following standards defining the KeeperDAO Improvement Proposal (KIP) and associated governance processes.
+Adopt the guidelines below that describe a governance process for KeeperDAO.

 ### Summary